SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ### Example with Local Classes Demonstrating Upcasts and Downcasts

 The following example class demonstrates upcasts and downcasts using multiple local classes to avoid the extra creation of multiple global classes and to have a self-contained example.
-To try the example out, create a demo class named `zcl_demo_abap` and paste the code into it (*Global Class* and *Local Types* tabs in ADT).
+To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
+Note to copy the code in the *Global Class* and *Local Types* tabs in ADT.
 After activation, choose *F9* in ADT to execute the class.
 The example is not set up to display output in the console, but it contains comments.
 You may want to set break points and walk through the demo assignments.

 The inheritance tree of the local example classes is as follows: